paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![Activities for babies - go on a scavenger hunt](/img/activities-for-babies-scavenger-hunt.jpeg)

 I brought Hayden into his playroom and he knew something was amiss.
 I’d put several toys under his play quilt.
-His aim was to find the hidden items
+His aim was to find the hidden items.

-He loved the challenge, and his reward: mouthing each item he found!
+**He loved the challenge**, and his reward: mouthing each item he found!

 I found it useful to put a few larger items, like a patchwork ball, near the edge of the quilt to give Hayden a hint that there are items under his play quilt.